-A. Day-Ahead Energy Prices
+A. Day-Ahead Energy Prices and Convergence with Real-Time Prices

-Figure A24 and Figure A25: Day-Ahead Energy Hub Prices and SMP
+Figure A27 and Figure A28: Day-Ahead Energy Hub Prices and SMP

-Figure A24 shows average day-ahead prices during peak hours (6 a.m. to 10 p.m. on non-holiday weekdays) at six representative hub locations in MISO and the associated day-ahead System Marginal Price (SMP).
-Figure A25 shows similar results for off-peak hours (10 p.m. to 6 a.m. on weekdays and all hours on weekends and holidays).
+Figure A27 shows average day-ahead prices during peak hours (6 a.m. to 10 p.m. on non-holiday weekdays) at six hub locations in MISO and the day-ahead System Marginal Price (SMP).

+Figure A27: Day-Ahead Hub Prices and SMP

+Figure A28 shows similar results for off-peak hours (10 p.m. to 6 a.m. on weekdays and all hours on weekends and holidays).
 Higher prices in one location relative to another indicate congestion and loss factor differences between those areas.